mvolkmann/blog/src/python/python-compared-to-js.md

 which is installed when Python is installed.
 The name is an acronym for "Pip Installs Packages".
 It installs packages from the
-{% aTargetBlank "https://pypi.org/", "Python Package Index" %} (pypi:).
+{% aTargetBlank "https://pypi.org/", "Python Package Index" %} (pypi).
 To upgrade the version of `pip` being used, enter `python -m pip install --upgrade pip`.